TritonVM/triton-vm/specification/src/instruction-specific-transition-constraints.md

     `+ ind_3(hv3, hv2, hv1, hv0)·(RunningEvaluationStandardOutput' - 🧯·(🧯·(🧯·RunningEvaluationStandardOutput - st0) - st1) - st2)`<br />
     `+ ind_4(hv3, hv2, hv1, hv0)·(RunningEvaluationStandardOutput' - 🧯·(🧯·(🧯·(🧯·RunningEvaluationStandardOutput - st0) - st1) - st2) - st3)`<br />
     `+ ind_5(hv3, hv2, hv1, hv0)·(RunningEvaluationStandardOutput' - 🧯·(🧯·(🧯·(🧯·(🧯·RunningEvaluationStandardOutput - st0) - st1) - st2) - st3) - st4)`

+## Instruction `merkle_step`

+Recall that in a Merkle tree, the indices of left (respectively right) leaves have 0 (respectively 1) as their least significant bit.
+This motivates the use of a helper variable to hold that least significant bit.

+In addition to its [instruction groups](instruction-groups.md), this instruction has the following constraints.
+The two [Evaluation Arguments also used for instruction hash](processor-table.md#transition-constraints) guarantee correct transition of the top of the stack.

+### Description

+1. Helper variable `hv5` is either 0 or 1.
+1. `st5` is shifted by 1 bit to the right.
+In other words, twice `st5` in the next row plus `hv5` equals `st5` in the current row.

+### Helper variable definitions for `merkle_step`

+1. `hv0` through `hv4` hold the sibling digest of the node indicated by `st5`, as read from the interface for non-deterministic input.
+1. `hv5` holds the result of `st5 % 2`, the Merkle tree node index's least significant bit, indicating whether it is a left or right node.

 ## Instruction `xx_dot_step`